Horizon-LEAD/irtx-parcels-jsprit-connector/README.md

 #### Input

 To run the model, a synthetic parcel data set must be present in GeoPackage format, for instance at `/path/to/parcels.gpkg`.
+Furthermore, a perimeter needs to be defined in which parcels will be processed.
+For the Lyon living lab, a file describing the perimeter of the Confluence study area is provided in `/data_lyon/perimeter.gpkg`.

 #### Output